Burgwin-Wright House: 1770–1799

-Architecture

 John Burgwin built his house primarily in the Georgian style defined by its symmetry and sense of refined beauty.
 Georgian elements can also be seen in the fact that the façade of the house was originally identical to the back; there is a large front door with two windows on each either side that is mirrored by a large backdoor with two windows as well.
 The columns along the front of the house are also mirrored along the back.
 A prominent feature of the exterior of Burgwin's townhouse is the piazza.
 Architectural historian Catherine Bishir notes that they were important social spaces.
 While Charleston often had their piazzas secluded behind walls, in North Carolina they often projected into the streets.
 This made them a part of a shared community life, and allowed visitors to be seen by all members of the community.

 Bishir also comments on the need for ventilation in coastal North Carolina, which she argues motivated some, including Burgwin, to adapt the Georgian style based on the architecture of the Caribbean.
 Many Carolina settlers had early starts in this tropical region, or had roots that extended to the area.
 That, coupled with the constant trade with the area for enslaved peoples, sugar, molasses, and other necessities, influenced the architectural elements seen in Wilmington today.
 Such elements includes the wide hallways to allow breezes to flow through the structure, tall ceilings, the prominent piazzas, an attic that allowed for rising heat to move away from living quarters, and a raised elevation.

 The Burgwin-Wright house is elevated off of the street to stay above the constant flooding that plagued colonial Wilmington.
 While practical, the raised structure also allows the occupants to catch a breeze off of the water, as well as allow cross-breezes to travel through the house with large open windows and doors much more easily than houses at a lower elevation.
 In an era before electricity, natural sunlight was of course highly desired.
 A raised elevation also allows sunlight to enter the rooms without being obstructed by trees and bushes.
 The addition of windows and doors across from each other to allow a cross breeze to blow through the house.
 Large hallways allow hot air to easily travel through the open spaces, and a curved upper ceiling allows the hot air to travel easily into an attic space.